Virtua Cop 3

-Virtua Cop 3 is the third and final game from Sega's Virtua Cop light gun shooter franchise released exclusively for video arcades in 2003.
-The game is available in standard and deluxe cabinet formats and runs on Sega Chihiro arcade hardware.
+Virtua Cop 3 is a light gun shooter developed and published by Sega.
+The third and final game from Sega's Virtua Cop franchise, it was released exclusively for arcades in 2003.
+The game was released in standard and deluxe cabinet formats and runs on Sega Chihiro arcade hardware.
 A port for the Xbox was planned, but later cancelled.

 Gameplay

-The game retains the same gameplay as its predecessor with players shooting onscreen enemies using a gun controller.
-Virtua Cop 3 introduces a new slow-motion "bullet time" mechanism called "ES mode" which allows players to slow down time by stepping on a special pedal.
-While in ES mode, time slows down as the player's ES meter is depleted.
+Virtua Cop 3 retains the same gameplay as its predecessor with players shooting onscreen enemies using a gun controller.
+The game introduces a slow-motion "bullet time" mechanic, "ES mode", which allows players to slow down time by stepping on a foot pedal.
+During ES mode, time slows down as the player's ES meter is depleted, allowing the player to shoot projectiles.
 The meter can be replenished by shooting more enemies.

 Virtua Cop 3 also allows players to toggle between different weapons by pressing a button on the gun instead of having to use just one weapon, as in previous entries in the series.
-The alternative weapons include the Smith & Wesson Model 629, Benelli M4 Super 90, H&K MP7, and the H&K G36C.
+The alternative weapons include the Smith & Wesson Model 629, Benelli M4 Super 90, H&K MP7 and the H&K G36C.
 Like the previous installments, players progress through the game choosing between three missions which vary in difficulty.
 The newly designed gun used in the game is named the Guardian II, and was designed by Tokyo Marui, famous for their model guns.

 Story

 Virtua Cop 3 has three chapters (referred to as Missions) which can be played in any desired order.
-The game follows Michael "Rage" Hardy, James "Smarty" Cools, and Janet Marshall, as they investigate three crimes performed by Virtua City's new crime syndicate, the ECM.
+The game follows Michael "Rage" Hardy, James "Smarty" Cools and Janet Marshall, as they investigate three crimes performed by Virtua City's new crime syndicate, the ECM.